Living History Programs

 the best vocal school; finding gold coins in a fish head at lunch.

-He speaks about his life as a musician and certain difficulties: called
+He traces his musical career and certain difficulties: called second

-second rate by one town council; calling a bassoon player a nanny
+rate by one town council; calling a bassoon player a nanny goat

-goat requiring defense by the sword; being arrested by his employer
+requiring defense by the sword; being arrested by his employer Duke

 Slides are shown picturing his childhood home, fellow composers

-and notorious sopranos Francesca Cuzzoni and Faustina Bordoni.
+Handel and Mozart and notorious sopranos Francesca Cuzzoni and

 The City of Chicago rose from the ashes of the Fire of